-Node.js SDK (Legacy)
+Node.js SDK (Maintenance)

 This is Amplitude Node.js SDK written in Typescript, the first backend SDK for Amplitude.